-- In the Project Tool Window, select the directory or package in which you want to create a new file, and then choose on the main menu.
+In the Project tool window Alt+1, select the directory or package in which you want to create a new file, and then choose on the main menu.

 - Select the desired file type.
 Generally, all the options except File, Package and Directory correspond to using a file template.

-An existing file template may be missing from the list if this is a custom template whose file name extension (template extension) does not match the registered patterns of any of the recognized file types.
+An existing file template may be missing from the list if this is a custom template whose filename extension (template extension) does not match the registered patterns of any of the recognized file types.
 In such a case, you may want to register the corresponding pattern for an existing recognized file type or add a new file type and register the corresponding pattern for this new type.
-For more information, see Creating and Registering File Types.
+For more information, see Set file type associations.

 If required, specify the kind of the new template-based file, its extension, and other parameters.
 For example, if you select to create an HTML file, you'll be able to create HTML, HTML4, or XHTML file.
 In other words, use one of the corresponding related file templates.

 Specify other information as required.
 For example, you may be asked to define the values of custom variables if the corresponding file template contains such variables and their values are not currently set.